 Carole Armel is a management consultant specializing in organization development, matrix management systems, and course design including “Creative Thinking/Critical Thinking” developed with Philip Stein.
-Her clients have included the NASA Space Program, New Jersey Division on Ageing, Merrill Lynch, Maryland and Connecticut Hospital Associations, Miami Dade Medical Center Campus, and American Society for Quality.
+Her clients have included the NASA Space Program, New Jersey Division on Aging, Merrill Lynch, Maryland and Connecticut Hospital Associations, Miami Dade Medical Center Campus, and American Society for Quality.
 She has been associated with Legacy projects since 1989.
 Her work has included management consultation, assisting in planning and delivering several projects, grant writing, and developing a task matrix for the Summer Program.
 She has six children and five grandchildren.
 A major interest and avocation is gardening and garden design.
 She is a New Jersey and Florida Master Gardener and has had a garden design and maintenance business.

 Judith Larson has been a teacher for more than 20 years, teaching in both traditional classrooms and schools using the Montessori Method of education.
 She holds a Masters in Education and is certified in the Montessori Method.
 Judith also has extensive experience in administration.
 She was the Director of her own Montessori school and was the Human Resources Manager for a rehabilitation clinic where she developed many policies and procedures and served on the executive committee.
 She has also served as a member of the Blue Ridge Montessori School board.

 Phil Louer studied sociology at Virginia Polytechnic Institute and State University.
 After college he began working in the building trades and has been operating as a Class A residential contractor since 1980.
-In 1985, Phil co-founded North American Gem Carvers- a consortium of unique artists working in the gem stone medium.
+In 1985, Phil co-founded North American Gem Carvers- a consortium of unique artists working with precious stones and minerals.
 North American Gem Carvers’ art can be seen in museum exhibitions and galleries across the country.
 Phil is a small business owner and an entrepreneur.
-One of Phil’s past times is folk dancing, and since 1985 he has been performing with the Hoorah Cloggers, an Appalachian dance performance troupe at many festivals and annually at Legacy’s Global Youth Village.
+One of Phil’s pastimes is folk dancing, and since 1985 he has been performing with the Hoorah Cloggers, an Appalachian dance performance troupe at many festivals and annually at Legacy’s Global Youth Village.